rob-myers/rob-myers.github.io/README.md

 ## TODO

-- level.worker has persisted state and level component talks to it
-- throttled communication
+- can send throttled grid toggles; receive walls polygon from worker

 - redo navigation i.e. new component where can specify filled rectangles and inset borders are computed and shown
-- hookup redux and redux-persist to nav worker
 - store as branch `redo-navigation`.

 - implement tab completion